 ii).
 Infectious diseases (polybacterial vaccines able to promote the generation of suitable immune responses to prevent and treat recurrent infections, i.e Th1, Th17 or IL-10-producing T cells).

-The group has experience and routinely uses many different techniques: cellular-culture procedures (human cell lines and primary cells), preparation of human PBMC, isolation of different blood cell populations, generation of humoDCs, staining of cells with labelled-Abs for flow cytometry and confocal microscopy, functional experiments with human blood cells, in vivo mice models of vaccination, asthma and other diseases, immunological techniques, labeling of antigens and Abs with biotin, fluorophores and other ligands, cloning and manipulation of nucleic acids, protein purification, chemical and spectroscopic analysis of proteins, analytical techniques, gene arrays, proteomic tools, systems biology computer programs and databases, etc.
+The group has experience and routinely uses many different techniques: cellular-culture procedures (human cell lines and primary cells), preparation of human PBMC, isolation of different blood cell populations, generation of humoDCs, staining of cells with labelled-Abs for flow cytometry and confocal microscopy, functional experiments with human blood cells, in vivo mice models of allergic asthma, food allergy, vaccination, endothelial damage and other cardiovascular diseases, immunological techniques, labeling of antigens and Abs with biotin, fluorophores and other ligands, cloning and manipulation of nucleic acids, protein purification, chemical and spectroscopic analysis of proteins, analytical techniques, gene arrays, proteomic tools, systems biology computer programs and databases, etc.